CIUDSE/telemetry-server/README.md

 This server could also be used to statically serve the frontend.

 An example telemetry data generator is providad as a python program. `/example_telemetry_generator.py`

+When built in release mode, will serve webpage from `static/`.
+If in debug, will serve from `ciudse_telemetry/dist`